-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number 001-36563

-(Exact name of registrant as specified in its charter)

-Grand Duchy of Luxembourg 00-000000 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1700 City Plaza Drive, Suite 300 Spring Texas 77389 (Address of Principal Executive Offices) (Zip Code) (201) 210 2050

-Registrant's telephone number, including area code

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stocks, no par value OEC New York Stock Exchange

-Securities registered pursuant to section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has electronically submitted every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖂 Accelerated filer 🗆 Non-accelerated filer 📄 Smaller reporting company 🗆 Emerging growth company \sqcap

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the Registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\blacksquare$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\Box$ No 🗵

-The aggregate market value of voting and non-voting common equity held by non-affiliates, based upon the closing price for the common stocks, as reported on the New York Stock Exchange on the last business day of the registrant's most recently completed second fiscal quarter, of \$21.22, was approximately \$1.24 billion.
+ANNUAL REPORT PURSUANT TO SECTIO ' 1934 Fo or the fiscal year ended Decer nber 31, 2024 OR ☐ TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the transit ion period fi rom to Commissi on file number 0 01-36563 C PRION S.A • OCION (Exac ied in its charter) Grand Duchy of Luxembourg • 00-00000 00 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Iden ntification No.) 1700 City Plaza Drive, Suite 300 Spring Texas 77389 (Address of Principal Executive Offices) (Zip Cod e) (281) 318-2959 · · • ohone number, incl uding area code Securities registered pursuant to Section 12(b) of the A Title of each class Tradin g Symbol(s) ange on which registered Common Stocks, no par value OEC New York n 12(g) of the Act: None Stock Exchange Indicate by check mark if the registrant is a well- Indicate by check mark if the registrant is not rec Indicate by check mark whether the registrant Exchange Act of 1934 during the preceding 12 r quired to file : (1) has file months (or fo reports pursuant to ed all reports req or such shorter per o Section 13 or Section 15(d) uired to be filed by Section iod that the registrant was re of the Act.
+Yes □ No ☒ n 13 or 15(d) of the Securities (2) has been subject to such filing requirements f • - Indicate by check mark whether the registrant has Rule 405 of Regulation S-T (§232.405 of this c required to submit such files).
+2 months (or for such shorte Indicate by check mark whether the registrant is company, or an emerging growth company.
+See and "emerging growth company" in Rule 12b-2 (the definition ns of "large accele Large accelerated filer $\ oxedown$ Accelerated filer $\ oxedown$ Non-accelera ated filer maller reporting company Emerging growth company \Box If an emerging growth company, indicate by che with any new or revised financial accounting star Indicate by check mark whether the Registrant leads its internal control over financial reporting unde accounting firm that prepared or issued its audit er Section 40 If securities are registered pursuant to Section 1 included in the filing reflect the correction of an icial statements of the registrant Indicate by check mark whether any of those compensation received by any of the registrant's Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act).
+Yes □ No x

-The registrant had outstanding 57,898,772 shares of common stock as of February 9, 2024.
+The registrant had outstanding 56,654,098 shares of common stock as of February 14, 2025.